hypertrace/hypertrace-collector/exporter/kafkaexporter/README.md

 # Kafka Exporter

-**IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.44.0/exporter/kafkaexporter and adapted to accept compression settings and also do span curing on large spans.
+**IMPORTANT:** This component is copied from https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.49.0/exporter/kafkaexporter and adapted to accept compression settings and also do span curing on large spans.

-Kafka exporter exports traces to Kafka.
+Kafka exporter exports logs, metrics, and traces to Kafka.
 This exporter uses a synchronous producer that blocks and does not batch messages, therefore it should be used with batch and queued retry processors for higher throughput and resiliency.
 Message payload encoding is configurable.

+Supported pipeline types: logs, metrics, traces

 The following settings are required:
 - `protocol_version` (no default): Kafka protocol version e.g. 2.0.0